Vietnam: Recycling An Uneasy History

 One vendor caught my eye.
 An old man, easily into his 70s, sat at a street corner where he displayed his wares.
 But they were markedly different from all the other sellers of food, pottery and jewelry.

 The old man was working on aluminum cans, which he cut, bent and assembled into amazingly detailed small fighter planes.
-While I am the farthest thing from a military aviation expert, the model planes looked to me as if they resembled F-16s.
+They looked like F-100s.

 The material he used for the model planes was Coca-Cola cans.